 - Dedicated Victim Support Workers provide emotional and practical support, and assist in navigating the legal and social service systems.
 They also provide a referral and signposting service aimed at helping clients access legal advice, health, education, housing, social care services and welfare benefits.

 - Regular opportunities for young people to come together and provide peer support, such as our Survivors Forum and Summer Residential Programme, which give young people an opportunity to socialise, learn new skills and work together to improve their self-esteem, confidence and skills.

 - Provide therapeutic services through our dedicated psychotherapists in London and Manchester, who provide one-to-one sessions to young people.
 We provide young people with a safe place to work towards resilience and empowerment.

 - Advocate on behalf of young victims for improved access to services and quality protection to prevent re-trafficking or further denial of rights.
 We work closely with crime prevention agencies, social services and legal experts in the investigation of cases, often acting as an expert witness in immigration and criminal cases.

 - Actively contribute to policies and best practices to counter human trafficking and protect victims.
 We regularly present at various national and regional conferences, and are members of key working groups.

 - Community engagement and awareness to help improve knowledge and understanding of human trafficking and how to help protect and identify victims.
-We work with African communities to enhance their understanding of trafficking in their communities, while also training statutory agencies on issues which affect African victims.
+We work with BME communities to enhance understanding of trafficking in their communities, while also training statutory agencies on issues which affect victims.

-- We produce Country Expert reports requested by Statutory agencies and Solicitors in relevant cases relating to Trafficking, Exploitation and Domestic Servitude.
+- We produce Country Expert reports requested by Statutory agencies and law courts in cases relating to Trafficking, Exploitation and Domestic Slavery.

 - Our clients have access to specialist services to support them, including mental health, support, legal, social and housing services.